jaxonashton/homebridge-sercomm-icam2/README.md

         "name": "<Camera Location Name>",
         "manufacturer": "Sercomm",
         "model": "iCamera2",
-        "serialNumber": "[CAMERA SERIAL HERE]",
+        "serialNumber": "[CAMERA_SERIAL_HERE]",
         "videoConfig": {
-            "source": "-i rtsp://administrator@[CAMERA-IP]:554/img/media.sav",
+            "source": "-i rtsp://administrator@[CAMERA_IP]:554/img/media.sav",
-            "stillImageSource": "[LEAVE BLANK]",
+            "stillImageSource": "[LEAVE THIS BLANK]",
             "audio": true
         }
     }

 1. In Homebridge, click **Plugins** in the top menu.
 Locate the Homebridge Camera FFmpeg plugin and click **Settings**.

-2. Name your camera whatever you'd like, but remember that the name you choose is what it will appear as within HomeKit.
+2. Start by naming your camera whatever you'd like, but remember that the name you choose is what it will appear as within HomeKit.
 I named my outdoor camera "Balcony".

 3. The video source should always start with `-rtsp_transport tcp -i`, followed by the URL of the camera in the format of `rtsp://administrator@[CAMERA_IP]:[PORT_NUMBER]/img/media.sav`.
 This will call to the camera and force streaming over TCP to be then handled by the FFmpeg plugin.

 3. Leave the "Still Image Source" blank.
 I originally thought that this had to be filled in based on the very detailed technical dive provided by @edent in their [Sercomm-API](https://github.com/edent/Sercomm-API) repo, however, as it turns out leaving it blank is the way to go since will pull a snapshot from the live feed every 15-30 seconds.

+4. Make sure **Enable Audio** and **Unbridge Camera** are both checked.

+   At this point, your screen should look something similar to this:

+   [SCREENSHOT HERE]

+5. The following options are just that -- optional.
+They do not impact the functionality of the camera, but they sure make it easier to troubleshoot especially if you have more than one iCam.

+    **Branding Options**

+    1. Manufacturer: `Sercomm`
+    2. Model: `iCamera2`
+    3. Serial Number: `can be found at XYZ`
+    4. Firmware Revision: `leave blank`

+    [SCREENSHOT HERE]

+    **Video Output**

+    1. Maximum Concurrent Streams: `2`
+    2. Maximum Width: `0`
+    3. Maximum Height: `0`
-4.
+    4. Maximum Framerate: `30`
+    5. Maximum Bitrate: `299`
+    6. Force Maxmiums: `leave unchecked`

+    [SCREENSHOT HERE]

+6. I do not recommend playing with any of the options in the "EXPERIMENTAL - WIP" section as you can really mess up your setup.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments